joonan30/BSMS222_2019Fall/README.md

 ### 2.1 Course Aims

-The aim of this course is to familiarise students with the discipline of biostatistics and basic analytic skills.
+The aim of this course is to familiarize students with the discipline of biostatistics and basic analytic skills.
 Students will develop an appreciation of modern application in biostatistics while gaining a detailed understanding of the analytic fundamentals from data modality to programming language.
 Over the semester, students will be placed into hardcore training in programming exercise.
-We are learning R, UNIX, python, a programming language and free software environment for statistical computing and graphics.
+We are learning R and UNIX for statistical computing and graphics.

 ### 2.2 Learning Objectives
 After successfully completing this course you should be able to:

-1  Understand the basic programming skill sets for biostatistics.
+1. Understand the basic programming for statistical analysis in genomic data

-2  Become confident in using R and Linux for genomics analyses.
+2. Understand the basic concepts for modern genomic research

-3  Gain hand-on experience in data visualization.
+3. Become confident in using R for genomics analyses

-4  Gain hand-on experience in data handling and wrangling.
+4. Gain hand-on experience in data visualization and wrangling

 ## 3. Learning Resources